IMTAltiStudiLucca/mCRL2DY/README.md

 verification framework.
 In particular:

 - the example models one Alice session and one Bob session;
-- cryptography is perfect and symbolic, following the Dolev-Yao abstraction;
+- cryptography is perfect and symbolic, following the Dolev–Yao abstraction;
 - attacker knowledge and term depth are bounded;
 - the well-typed attacker generates only protocol-relevant NSPK terms;
 - freshness, session replication, compromised principals, and additional